 A review of the effectiveness of the Group's ethics management programme was performed during the year and the programme was found to be effective in all material respects.

-Refer to pages 1 to 2 of Aspen's Social & Ethics Committee Report available online for more information on its approach to unethical conduct, including corruption, and the Group's ethics management programme.
+Refer to pages 2 and 3 of Aspen's Social & Ethics Committee report available online for more information on its approach to unethical conduct, including corruption, and the Group's ethics management programme.